HoyoSlave/CMD-Tweaks/README.md

 ## 〄 CMD-Tweaks

 Designed to optimize Android devices at the system and kernel level.
-By utilizing Android's built-in `cmd` `dumpsys` `echo` `chmod` utilities.
+By utilizing built-in `cmd`, `dumpsys`, `echo` and `chmod` utilities.

 ### WebUI Capabilities
 * **Starts or Stops ./loop.sh:** Auto adapts to daily or gaming use